dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 ; Total bytes of code 202
 ```
 Now the whole method is compiled to Tier0 with instrumentation and patchpoints.
 No optimizations.
-We decided to promote hot Tier0 to InstrumentedTier without optimizations for the following reasons:
+We decided to promote hot Tier0 to Tier0Instrumented without optimizations for the following reasons:
-1) We won't notice a big performance regression from going from Tier0 to InstrumentedTier
+1) We won't notice a big performance regression from going from Tier0 to Tier0Instrumented
-2) InstrumentedTier is faster to compile
+2) Tier0Instrumented is faster to compile
 3) Its profile is more accurate

-Although, in this specific case we could consider using InstrumentedTierOptimized since we had a faster loop in previous code version due to Tier1-OSR but since OSR events are rare and we don't want to produce a less accurate profile that we had before https://github.com/dotnet/runtime/pull/70941 it's left as is.
-We might re-consider this if we improve instrumentation for the optimized code to produce more accurate profile including inlinees.
+Although, in this specific case we could consider using Tier1Instrumented since we had a faster loop in the previous code version due to Tier1-OSR, but since OSR events are rare and we don't want to produce a less accurate profile that we had before https://github.com/dotnet/runtime/pull/70941 it's left as is.
+We might re-consider this when we improve instrumentation for the optimized code to produce a more accurate profile including inlinees.

 4) The loop of `HotLoop` triggered OSR once again:
 ```asm